-What's next for ModeShape?
-We're very close to passing all of the JCR Technology Compatibility Kit (TCK) Level 1, Level 2 tests, plus the tests for the optional features including observation and locking.
-(In fact, there are just a few outstanding bugs that are preventing us from passing all of these test and becoming fully JCR compliant.)
-We will soon be implementing versioning, which is the last optional feature of JCR.
-We will also be adding support for clustering multiple ModeShape engines spread across multiple JVM processes.
-And each release we continue to introduce more connectors and sequencers to our library.
+At this point, ModeShape passes all of the JCR Technology Compatibility Kit (TCK) tests for Level 1, Level 2, and the optional locking and versioning features (plus almost all of the tests for the optional observation feature).
+We'll soon begin the process of attaining JCR certification for ModeShape.

+We also plan to add support for clustering multiple ModeShape engines spread across multiple JVM processes.
+And each expect to introduce more connectors and sequencers to our library.
 Other items on our long-term roadmap include a web user interface, Seam integration, and integration with even more kinds of information systems and repositories.